forumone/socrata/README.txt

 Socrata
 -------
-Manages the dataset instances and allows for import/export of these definitions.
+Manages the dataset endpoints and allows for import/export of these definitions.
 When enabled, you will find a menu item under Structure > Socrata that will allow you to manage those.
 They can then be used in conjunction with other modules.

 Socrata Views
 -------------
-This is a query plugin for Views 3.x that allows you to build a View against a dataset instance defined above.
+This is a query plugin for Views 3.x that allows you to build a View against a dataset endpoint defined above.
 Once enabled, when you go to add a new View it will present all the datasets configured by the socrata module.
 After selecting a dataset, it will allow you to map fields and format them just like you would in a normal View.
 Any Views 3.x-compatible display plugin that operates on fields should be able to be used to render the data.
 Tested recently:

 * Charts
 * GMap